banner

 mFirstPostImeInputStage = earlyPostImeStage;

 In this method, it will determine whether the event has been processed based on the flag.
-If it has been processed, it will call the deliver method of the next stage to continue processing the event; otherwise, it will call onProcess to process the event (this method needs to be implemented by subclasses), and then determine whether to call the next stage in the linked list to continue processing based on the processing result.
+If it has been processed, it will call the next stage's deliver method to continue processing the event; otherwise, it will call onProcess to process the event (this method needs to be implemented by subclasses), and then determine whether to call the next stage in the linked list to continue processing based on the processing result.

 public final void deliver(QueuedInputEvent q) {